gvwilson/thirdbit/src/fiction/santas/index.md

 the room he had been "allowed" to stay in after his first escape attempt.

-He dropped his mittens on the carpeted floor, pulled his tools out of his pocket, and crouched down.
+He dropped his mittens on the carpeted floor, pulled his tools out of his pocket.
+Crouching down,
+he slipped a pick into the lock.
 Left.
 Right.
-Wiggle.
+Wiggle-wiggle.
 Left again.
 No,
 not that much.